top of page

 As a Service Design and research associate I worked closely with a Service Design Lead and a Lead User Researcher.
 Both team members equipped me with learnings that I went on to take onto other projects where I had a more leading role.

-This project had a quick turnaround so working to provide value quickly was essential.
-It was clear from the start that this piece of work would spearhead more work in actually delivering our proposed concepts so it was important to be proactive - work with the client to lay the necessary groundwork so that ideas could be implemented.
+• The importance of being proactive: It was clear from the start that this piece of work would spearhead more work in actually delivering our proposed concepts so it was important to be proactive - work with the client to lay the necessary groundwork so that ideas could be implemented.

 Like what you see?